mgustran/previewer/README.md

 ### Features
 - View Folder Tree
-- Preview file
+- Preview non-binary files
-- Jump to vim / nano / micro editors with key B / N / M
+- Jump to vim / nano / micro editors with key B / N / M - Will migrate to configurable actions
 - Select and copy with mouse and/or special keys - WIP
 - Configurable action keys - WIP
 - Git changes list (similar to intellij) - TODO

 ### Requirements
-- Linux Terminal (I don't know if it works with Windows nor am I going to check it by now)
+- Any Linux Terminal (I don't know if it works with Windows nor am I going to check it by now)
 - Python 3

 ### Installation